 At any stage, you will need to commit yourself to a new routine to remedy the problem, incorporating proper brushing and flossing, as well as regular visits to your dentist.
 Here are 4 ways to combat gum disease:

-Gum Disease primarily emerges when you’ve slackened on your daily oral care.
+1. TIME TO GIVE YOUR ROUTINE AN UPGRADEGum Disease primarily emerges when you’ve slackened on your daily oral care.
 When the disease is at its early stage, the solution can be quite simple; upgrading your routine can do the trick.
 Brushing your teeth after meals and flossing twice a day can halt gingivitis along its tracks.
 Supplementing your daily care with regular visits to a dental clinic every 6 months is essential to make sure your teeth and gums are tartar-free.
 When bacterial plaque develops into tartar, only your dentist or oral hygienist can wash away this build-up.
 An early stage of this disease is preventable if you take action swiftly.

-If clinging to your upgraded daily oral care isn’t taking effect to reverse your gum disease symptoms, you’ve likely attained an advanced form of infection wherein deep and inaccessible bacterial “pockets” have loomed around the base of your teeth.
+2. GO FOR AN ALL-OUT WARIf clinging to your upgraded daily oral care isn’t taking effect to reverse your gum disease symptoms, you’ve likely attained an advanced form of infection wherein deep and inaccessible bacterial “pockets” have loomed around the base of your teeth.
 Only your dentist or periodontist can perform an extensive procedure such as Deep Cleaning or Root Planing in order to stop the infection and successfully reverse the symptoms.

-Depending on the gravity of the infection associated with your gum disease, or problems continue to persist; your dentist may prescribe you with antibiotics to completely eradicate the microorganisms supporting the infection inside your mouth.
+3. INCLUDE MEDICATED REINFORCEMENTS IN YOUR PACKDepending on the gravity of the infection associated with your gum disease, or problems continue to persist; your dentist may prescribe you with antibiotics to completely eradicate the microorganisms supporting the infection inside your mouth.
 This typically ranges from oral topical gels that are to be applied to the pockets or gaps between your gums and teeth, and antibiotic mouthwash to simply gargle with.
 It may also be possible for your dentist to prescribe over-the-counter pain and anti-inflammatory medications for any pain or discomfort associated with your gum disease.

-If your symptoms already indicate advanced periodontal disease, you’ll have to leave the treatment to professional hands.
+4. WHEN THE GOING GETS TOUGH, LEAVE IT TO THE EXPERTSIf your symptoms already indicate advanced periodontal disease, you’ll have to leave the treatment to professional hands.
 Your dentist may perform one (or a combination) of several surgical procedures to eradicate deep pockets and inflammation.

 Gum Surgery options for Gum Disease Treatment: